-The Trinidad and Tobago Society for the Prevention of Cruelty to Animals is a voluntary charitable organization dedicated to the prevention of cruelty to animals.
+The Trinidad and Tobago Society for the Prevention of Cruelty to Animals is a charitable organisation dedicated to the prevention of cruelty to animals.

 The Society was established in April 1895 as a branch of the Royal Society for the Prevention of Cruelty to Animals (RSPCA) and celebrated its centenary in 1995.